RhinoRapscallion/ModPack-Installer/README.md

 # ModPack-Installer
 Allows for the installation of minecraft modpacks into the vanilla launcher

+WARNING: The API this program uses has been taken down this project will not work

 How To Use:
 Step One: Download your Modpack's latest zip file
 <br>